-If your request for deferred or accelerated entry for your child has been refused then you can make a formal complaint through the following channels:
+You can make a formal complaint through the following channels:

 - Local Authority maintained schools (eg: Community and Voluntary-Controlled) = Local Authority complaints procedure.
 Further information can be found on the website: www.warwickshire.gov.uk/complaints - Own Admission Authority schools (eg: Academies, Free and Voluntary-Aided) = the published complaints procedure of the school for which deferred or accelerated entry has been requested.